top of page

 Fire Department

-Whittier Unincorporated fire stations; Fire Station 96 (1956), and Fire Station 15 (1962), fire protection was provided through fire districts.
-Some stations serving the Whittier Unincorporated area, such as Fire Station 49 (La Mirada), later became part of an incorporated city.
-The City of Whittier, which is now part of the County Fire District, originally had a volunteer fire department located on South Comstock Avenue during the early 1900’s and established a paid professional firefighting unit in 1924.
-Volunteers used hand fire carts that were stored in the first city firehouse, made out of galvanized steel complete with a bell tower.
+In 1920, the Los Angeles County Fire Department was established, initially known as the Los Angeles County Forestry Department and Fire Protection Districts.
+Prior to the construction of the two current fire stations, Fire Station 96 (built in 1956) and Fire Station 15 (built in 1962), fire protection was offered through fire districts.
+Some stations serving the Whittier Unincorporated area, such as Fire Station 49 (La Mirada), became part of an incorporated city later on.
+The City of Whittier had a volunteer fire department on South Comstock Avenue during the early 1900s, and established a paid professional firefighting unit in 1924.
+The volunteers used hand fire carts, which were stored in the first city firehouse made of galvanized steel with a bell tower.

-After the housing boom public safety needs were dramatically increased resulting in the construction of Fire Station 96 in 1956, and Fire Station 15 in 1962.
-The stations represented landmark fire service improvements for the area.
-Fire Station 96 was referred to as “the Farm” because of the collection of poultry that was kept in the backyard of the station.
-Chickens, roosters, ducks, and geese were familiar to school children as they toured the station.
-Despite the population growth, the “Sunshine Acres” area, where Fire Station 96 is located, was still relatively rural when it was built, and still surrounded by open space.
-A lumber yard was located across the street, a horse stable and railroad line were located nearby.
+To meet the area's growing public safety needs after a housing boom, Fire Station 96 was built in 1956, and Fire Station 15 was constructed in 1962.
+These stations were significant improvements for the area's fire service.
+Fire Station 96 was nicknamed "the Farm" due to the collection of poultry kept in the station's backyard, which included chickens, roosters, ducks, and geese.
+Children often toured the station and became familiar with the animals.
+Despite the population growth, the "Sunshine Acres" area where Fire Station 96 is located was still largely rural when it was built and was surrounded by open space.
+Nearby, there was a lumber yard, a horse stable, and a railroad line.
 (Source: County of Los Angeles Community Connection, Spring 2003, Los Angeles County Fire Department, Historical Overview of Fire Service to the Whittier Unincorporated Community).
-See vintage fire department photos of local stations at the Whittier Unincorporated Digital Archive at http://history.colapublib.org/cdm/landingpage/collection/p15952coll13
+For vintage photos of local fire stations, visit the Whittier Unincorporated Digital Archive at http://history.colapublib.org/cdm/landingpage/collection/p15952coll13.

 Sheriff’s Department